 My reasons are different.
 Before I get into them, I should add a disclaimer: My feelings about pretending that Santa is real are my feelings, for my family.
 My beliefs are not commentary on anyone else’s family; my beliefs are not a judgment of anyone else’s traditions.

-I have a 9-year-old and a 3-year-old.
+I have two kids.
 My eldest has never believed Santa is real.
-He pretends that dragons are real and fairies are all around us.
-Some day he’s going to bring dinosaurs back to life by extracting their DNA.
+He used to pretend dragons were real and fairies were all around us.
+His life plan was to someday bring dinosaurs back to life by extracting their DNA.
 He doesn’t need me to create any kind of reality in which these things exist.
 They exist real enough in his mind.

-My 3-year-old is currently certain Santa is real.
-He also believes Power Rangers are real, as is Bob the Builder.
+My youngest was once certain Santa is real.
+He also believed Power Rangers are real, as was Bob the Builder.